yongzhenzh/ai-chat-support/README.md

 1. Pull or Run LLaMA3 Model with Ollama

-Before launching the full stack, ensure the model is pulled:
+Before launching the full stack, ensure the model is pulled: **Only if you are hosting the LLM(default llama3) locally with Ollama**

 ```bash
 ollama pull llama3